 steadily rise, a paradox that suggests that the sun's metabolism actively

 pumps heat from its inner to its outer layers.
-Uncovering the responsible
+This observation establishes that

 convection, and radiation, but also by active transport.
 As the authors

 conclude, "Even as one mystery begins to yield to our concerted efforts,

 others appear.
 The sun and other stars, with their complex layering, magnetic

 fields, and effervescent dynamism, still manage to defy our understanding." (more

 researchers have identified spicules, jets of plasma, as the likely mechanism responsible for the heat transport.
 News